broxus/fancy_logger/README.md

 [![License: AGPLv3][license_badge]][license_link]
 [![app](https://github.com/broxus/fancy_logger/actions/workflows/main.yaml/badge.svg)](https://github.com/broxus/fancy_logger/actions/workflows/main.yaml)

+The Logging Library for Flutter with SQLite Integration is a powerful and easy-to-use logging solution for Flutter applications.
+It provides a seamless way to log events, errors, and debug information in your Flutter projects while storing the logs in a SQLite database.
+Additionally, the library offers the capability to export logs in JSON format.

 ## Installation 💻

 **❗ In order to start using Fancy Logger you must have the [Flutter SDK][flutter_install_link] installed on your machine.**